Introduction to Acoustics

 UCAS tariff points

-120 UCAS points where qualifications include Mathematics or a numerate science and Music, Music Technology or Grade 5 Music Theory
+112-120 UCAS points where qualifications include Mathematics, Physics, Engineering or a numerate science

 BTEC National Diploma

-120 UCAS points to include Mathematics, Physics or Chemistry at grade C for Advanced Higher level, or grade A at Higher level, plus suitable music qualification.
-Contact Admissions for further information.
+120 UCAS points to include Mathematics, Physics or Chemistry at grade C for Advanced Higher level, or grade A at Higher level

 Irish Leaving Certificate

-120 UCAS points to Higher Level Mathematics and Physics, plus suitable music qualification.
-Contact Admissions for further information.
+120 UCAS points including Higher Level Mathematics and Physics

-35 points including Higher Level Physics, Maths or Chemistry at grade 5, plus suitable music qualification.
-Contact Admissions for further information.
+35 points including Higher Level Physics, Mathematics or Chemistry at grade 5

 We welcome applications from students who may not meet the stated entry criteria but who can demonstrate their ability to pursue the course successfully.
 Once we have received your application we will assess it and recommend it for SAES if you are an eligible candidate.